nurembergwitch/k8s-notes/10-helm/README.md

 ` helm template kps prometheus-community/kube-prometheus-stack --version 47.4.0 --namespace monitoring > ./kps.0.66.0.yaml `

 You could maintain this single yaml instead of an entire dir with charts.

+# creating your own chart

+` helm create <chart name>`

+In the templates dir, every file will be essentially sent through a text processor.
+Default ones are examples.